BlueBrain/nexus/src/main/product-page-src/README.md

 Make sure you have already installed both [Docker Engine](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/).

+Warning!
+If you do not have root access, you won't be able to use docker.
+Use `npm` instead.

 > The instructions assume GNU Make, or you can use BSD make port `gmake` instead.

 - Install: `make install` (installs necessary packages)